Skip to content

 Frequently asked questions

-- How do you calculate the cost of employee turnover?
+How does this calculator estimate the cost of turnover?

-- Multiply the number of departures per year (employees × annual turnover rate) by the estimated cost per departure (average salary × a replacement-cost percentage).
-The replacement-cost percentage bundles recruiting, onboarding, ramp-up time, and lost productivity into one number — commonly estimated between roughly one-third and two times annual salary depending on the role's seniority.
+It multiplies your expected departures per year (employees × annual turnover rate) by an estimated cost per departure (average salary × a replacement-cost percentage you control).
+The replacement-cost percentage bundles recruiting, onboarding, ramp-up time, and lost productivity into one adjustable number instead of asking you for ten inputs you don't have.

-- Direct costs include recruiting, agency or advertising fees, interviewing time, and onboarding.
-Indirect costs — usually the larger share — include the vacancy period, ramp-up time for the replacement, manager and teammate time spent covering the gap, lost customer relationships, and the drag on team morale that often follows a regretted exit.
+Direct costs: recruiting, agency or advertising fees, interviewing time, and onboarding.
+Indirect costs (usually the larger share): the vacancy period, ramp-up time for the replacement, manager and teammate time spent covering the gap, lost customer relationships, and the drag on team morale that often follows a regretted exit.

 Turnover is cheaper to prevent than to calculate.